 This study reports a comprehensive cord blood metabolic profile, including candidate biochemical markers and metabolome, in offspring born to obese mothers.
 By demonstrating associations with fasting glucose, it has been shown that in-utero exposure to maternal dysglycaemia in obese pregnancies has the potential to modify the cord blood metabolic profile at birth.
 Although there was no effect of the UPBEAT antenatal lifestyle intervention on the cord blood metabolic profile, when treating the data as a cohort, associations were observed between the cord blood metabolic profile and offspring growth in early life.
 The novel associations between cord lysophosphatidylcholines and neonatal adiposity, together with the relation with maternal hyperglycaemia may provide mechanistic insight into the early-life origins of obesity.

-(8).
+The lack of effect of the UPBEAT intervention on the cord metabolic profile may suggest that the differences observed in the maternal secondary outcomes including reduction in adiposity and gestational weight gain were inadequate to have a major impact on fetal metabolism, although more subtle molecular effects could have occurred to influence adiposity in the six month infants as recently reported (8).
 Principal components of phosphatidylcholines and lysophosphatidylcholines were found to be positively associated with early growth velocities and weight z-scores, providing possible mechanistic insight of the mechanisms contributing to early postnatal growth in offspring born to obese women.
 The finding that principal components of cord lysophosphatidylcholines, primarily lysophosphatidylcholines 16.1 and lysophosphatidylcholines 18.1 were not only associated with neonatal weight-z-scores, but also infant growth and catch-up growth within the first 6 months of age provides novel evidence, suggesting a role in the early life growth velocities.
 Of relevance, associations with cord lysophosphatidylcholines and birthweight were recently reported in a birth cohort from Germany(16).
 In the present study lysophosphatidylcholines were associated with neonatal adiposity as well as birthweight; supporting a role in body fat accretion.
 It may be of relevance to these observations that the infant growth trajectory in the first 6 months of life has been shown to be predictive of adolescence and early adulthood obesity (17) and that The European Childhood Obesity Programme has shown that lysophosphatidylcholines 14.0 correlate with rapid growth in infancy and subsequent obesity at 6 years of age (16).
 Together these findings would suggest a possible role for lysophosphatidylcholines in the early life ‘programming’ of obesity risk (18).

 Further interrogation of the dataset demonstrated a significant linear relationship between cord blood insulin, C-peptide and IGF-1 with cord lysophosphatidylcholines (Supplement Figure 17 &18) supporting the suggestion of an interaction between fetal glucose homeostasis and these molecules(19).
 This observation is in part supported by one small case-control study (n=46) that identified an inverse relationship between maternal gestational diabetes and placental uptake of lysophosphatidylcholines 22:6, in women of heterogeneous BMI (20).
 A role in fetal metabolism for lysophosphatidylcholines has also been suggested in the non-pregnant state with the development of visceral fat obesity, unrelated to genetic origin but associated with nutritional status (21).
 A study from the USA Project Viva cohort, demonstrated that associations between cord blood metabolites from a metabolome, particularly those related to one-carbon metabolism may contribute to rapid postnatal weight gain in offspring born to women of heterogeneous BMI (22).
 Taken together, studies of the cord blood metabolic profile suggest that obesity risk may be determined at birth (4).
 Antenatal interventions directed towards optimising adverse fetal exposures may therefore contribute to curbing the incidence of childhood obesity.